 Happy Ending Massage: While there are several legitimate looking massage parlors dotted across the map several implied brothels can be visited by Wei and are staffed with sexy women who act flirty when the player interacts with them.
 Also, one of the medium level face perks is a special massage bonus, so if Wei wasn't getting these before he probably is now...

 Heroic Bloodshed: An outstanding example.
 All the elements are there - violence, moral ambiguity, more violence, vengeance, extreme violence, much ado about honor and loyalty, and truly horrific violence.

 High Speed Hijack: Action Hijacking is an oft-used mechanic.
 Wei Shen can jump from his vehicle to any other 4-wheeled one that's on the driver's side and moving in the same general direction.

-Humiliation Conga: Against Wei for the collateral damage in the Way of the Snake DLC.
+Humiliation Conga: Against Wei for the collateral damage in the Year of the Snake DLC.

 Hyperspace Arsenal: Played straight in some ways, averted in others.
 Wei can only carry one pistol-sized weapon in his pockets (or boxers) and hold another weapon in his hands.
 But that doesn't keep him from carrying 10 clips of ammo for each weapon, plus assault rifle grenades.

 Ice-Cream Koan: Invoked by Wei, who uses them to sneak into a monastery after hours.